NirbheySymTSE/Add-users-to-room/README.md

 # Add-users-to-room
-This script will automates the process of adding users into a room.
+This script will automate the process of adding users into a room.
 It takes in a CSV of userIDs; a configuration of pod, authentication keys/certs, and service account; and a roomID.

 This script uses Python to function, please install it before attempting to run this.

+**Please note this is an unsupported script, it has been developed as a guideline for you to adapt.**

 ### Install dependencies and Symphony Python SDK
 You will need to install the requirements of the Python SDK (requirements.txt) file.
-These can be found here: https://github.com/SymphonyPlatformSolutions/symphony-api-client-python/blob/master/requirements.txt
+These can be found here: https://github.com/finos/symphony-bdk-python/blob/legacy/requirements.txt

 This file has already been added in this Repository.